eclipse-volttron/volttron-agent-watcher/README.md

 VIP identities (peers) are connected to the instance.
 If any of the peers in the set are not present then an alert will be sent.

-## Requires

-- Python = 3.10
-- pip >= 24.0
-- poetry >= 1.8.2
-- python >= 3.10
-- volttron >= 11.0.0rc0

-## Installation
+## Pre-requisite

-Before installing, VOLTTRON should be installed and running.
+Before installing this agent, VOLTTRON (>=11.0.0rc0) should be installed and running.
 Its virtual environment should be active.
 Information on how to install of the VOLTTRON platform can be found [here](https://github.com/eclipse-volttron/volttron-core).

+## Installation

 Create a directory called `config` and use the change directory command to enter it.